intuit/CardParts/README.md

 The viewController() method must return the viewController that will be added as a child controller to the card cell.
 If the CardController is a UIViewController it can simply return self for this method.

+### Load specific cards

+While normally you may call `loadCards(cards:)` to load an array of CardControllers, you may want the ability to load reload a specific set of cards.
+We offer the ability via the `loadSpecificCards(cards: [CardController] , indexPaths: [IndexPath])` API.
+Simply pass in the full array of new cards as well as the indexPaths that you would like reloaded.

 ### Custom Card Margins

 By default, the margins of your `CardsViewController` will match the theme's `cardCellMargins` property.
 You can change the margins for all `CardsViewController`s in your application by applying a new [theme](#themes) or setting `CardParts.theme.cardCellMargins = UIEdgeInsets(...)`.
 Alternatively, if you want to change the margins for just one `CardsViewController`, you can set the `cardCellMargins` property of that `CardsViewController`.
 To change the margin for an individual card see [`CustomMarginCardTrait`](#custommargincardtrait).
 This property will default to use the theme's margins if you do not specify a new value for it.
 Changing this value should be done in the `init` of your custom `CardsViewController`, but must occur after `super.init` because it is changing a property of the super class.
 For example: